jrkager/masterthesis-code/README.md

-# Computer-Assisted Proofs for Combinatorial Feasi- bility Problems via Mixed Integer Programming
+# Computer-Assisted Proofs for Combinatorial Feasibility Problems via Mixed Integer Programming

 Code used in my masterthesis at TUM, Faculty of Mathematics, under superivision of Prof. Weltge.